Skip to main content

 info

-A task that blocks even for 500ms is a Long Task and needs fixing.
+A task that blocks for 50ms or longer is known as a Long Task and needs fixing.

 First, the "before" which blocks the main thread for 1 second, and does not use scheduler.yield: